quant-aq/py-smps/README.md

     python3 setup.py install (--upgrade)

+## Unittests

+Unittests can be run by issuing the following command from within the main repo:

+    $ python3 setup.py test

+They can also be run with coverage (if installed) by running the following in succession:

+    $ coverage run --source smps setup.py test
+    $ coverage report -m

 ## Documentation

 I will eventually get to this, but for now you can check out the examples [here](/examples).